 “Racing is Life” offers a number of special bonus features.
 Perhaps the best is a visit to the National Cycling Centre in Manchester where Beryl’s daughter Denise opens the amazing Beryl Burton Trophy Cabinet, full of her medals.

 Ray Pascoe has again brought us a DVD that offers a nostalgic and charming look at the past, while serving as a valuable record of that special time and recognition of a singular champion.

 “Racing is Life—The Beryl Burton Story”–DVD directed and filmed by Ray Pascoe

 88 minutes in length, with 42 minutes of bonus features

 Bromley Video, 2012 (All Regions)

-(please note that Mr. Pascoe has a DVD about Alf Engers which was reviewed here last week and offers both DVDs for a combined shipping and handling price of 7.50 GBP).
+(please note that Mr. Pascoe also has a DVD about Alf Engers and offers both DVDs for a combined shipping and handling price of 7.50 GBP).